 Supply Food, Drink & Booze

 It’s not a good idea to serve your guests only cheese and some stale crackers.
-It’s a party, so treat your guests and yourself to a great time – nobody wants to be hungry at a party!
+It’s a party, so treat your guests and yourself to a great time.
+Hungry party guests are not happy party guests.
 While there are plenty of cute and themed ideas for the baby shower food spread, you can always just supply finger sandwiches, bowls of pasta salad, fruits and veggies, if you aren’t feeling creative.

 Just because the Mom-to-Be can’t drink doesn’t mean you should shy away from supplying booze at the party.
-Most Moms won’t be offended if the guests of her shower can share a few laughs over mimosas or a glass of wine.
+Most Moms won’t be offended if guests can share a few laughs over mimosas or a glass of wine.
 Many moms even encourage people to drink during the shower to make sure everyone is loosened up and feeling fun!

 Don’t Play Boring Games!

-If you’ve ever been to a baby shower before, you have likely had to partake in or, at the very least, bear witness to a really lame game being forced on guests.
-Nobody wants to watch a grown man or woman in a diaper or baby bonnet trying to guess how big the Mom-to-Be has gotten.
+If you’ve ever been to a baby shower before, you have likely experienced lame games.
+Nobody wants to watch a grown adult in a diaper or baby bonnet trying to guess how big the Mom-to-Be has gotten.
 This has been done a million times and was never actually fun or funny.

 Don’t make your party guests cringe, there are plenty of great shower games to play that won’t take cheap pot shots at the Mom-to-Be.